EMBRYOPSIDA Pirani & Prado

-Chemistry, Morphology, etc. The three genera included in Paracryphiales are quite different florally and are rather unlike other asterid II taxa, however, they are poorly known for the most part and need and exhaustive comparative study.
+Evolution: Divergence & Distribution.
+The three genera included in Paracryphiales are quite different florally and are also rather unlike other campanulids.
 Quintinia is reported to have ellagic acid (along with iridoids!), and it and fossils that have been associated with it may even have bitegmic ovules (Friis & Pedersen 2012).
-Sphenostemon and Paracryphia sometimes have more than twice as many stamens as perianth parts.
-The apomorphies of Paracryphia in particular represent a very odd combination for a member of the [asterid I + asterid II] clade.
-Something of a conundrum.
+Sphenostemon and Paracryphia sometimes have more than twice as many stamens as perianth parts; the apomorphies of Paracryphia in particular represent a very odd combination for an euasterid.
+Altogether, something of a conundrum.

 Synonymy: Sphenostemonineae I. Savin. - Quintiniales Doweld, Sphenostemonales Doweld

 PARACRYPHIACEAE Airy-Shaw Back to Paracryphiales

 Trees or shrubs, evergreen; leaves spiral, lamina margins serrate (entire); inflorescences terminal; fruit a septicidal capsule.